Ducki67/Reboot-Ultimate-latest/README.md

 - [x] cheat savewaypoint {phrase} - Will get the players current location, and save the coordinates based on the phrase.
 - [x] cheat waypoint {phrase} - (based on the last command) Will teleport the player to a waypoint using the specified phrase.
+- [x] cheat tpto \PlayerName\ - Teleports the executing player to the recieving player.
 - [x] cheat ban {IP/HWID} - Added support for HWID banning a user.
+- [x] cheat unban - Unbans a player. (why did this not exist before tf)
 - [x] cheat rift - Rifts the player.
 - [x] cheat infammo - Toggles Infinite Ammo.
 - [x] cheat buildfree - Toggles Infinite Materials.